nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Key takeaways:

-- Avoid naming conflicts with your customer logger.
+- Avoid naming conflicts with your custom logger.
 For example "Logger" is _not_ a good choice as Microsoft.Extensions has used that name, and it is a well designed and tested Logging library that should either be wrapped, or just avoided.
 - Using Microsoft.Extensions Logger class provides lots of structured logging capability, but does have several dependencies.
 The more modern (and IMHO more effective) Logging class and interface are available in Dot NET 6, and leverages 'appsettings.json', which DotNET 4.x does not (without a lot of work or a slew of dependencies and myriad related issues).
 - WPF: Ensure that buttons that do things like initialize new instances of things can be toggled on/off, and under the hood any existing instance(s) are disposed before creating a new one.
 - Caliburn.Micro makes toggling button Enabled status easy, however it is done by naming convention, and it is _critical_ to get the naming right otherwise it simply won't work.